tarsa129/mkdd-track-editor/README.md

-object routes and camera routes are split at file load, and only combined at file save. unused routes are removed at load. this means that you can open a file, do nothing, and the saved file will be different from the original file. for areas, a separate "chase" field is specified, unique from the camera type rotations are done in terms of euler angles instead of vectors
+object routes and camera routes are split at file load, and only combined at file save. unused routes are removed at load. this means that you can open a file, do nothing, and the saved file will be different from the original file. for areas, a separate "chase" field is specified, unique from the camera type rotations are done in terms of euler angles instead of vectors the color inputs use buttons instead of labels

 further qol updates:
 the use of side buttons to make the 'add object' button as obsolete as possible